orienlabs/bridge_app/docs/InternetSharing.md

 This guide explains how to grant the necessary system permissions to enable proxy functionality in the Bridge Wear OS app.

+## !Disclaimer!
+This is an ***experimental*** feature and may not always work, or may work only for few applications.
+If you are running into issues, please report to developers at contact information given at the end of this page.

+## Apps that are known to ***not*** work
+This feature works using proxy setting on the device, and hence only apps that respects the proxy setting on the device will work.
+We'll update list here when apps are identified to be not working.
+* WhatsApp

 ## TL;DR - Quick Permission Grant

 To enable internet sharing, grant the app this permission via ADB: